Chennai Outer Ring Road (ORR), Tamil Nadu, India

 Four construction phases for the Chennai ORR traffic project

-The first phase comprises segment one and segment two.
-Segment one involves construction of the Vandalur-Nazarathpet Road at a length of 19.7km, occupying 265.34ha, while segment two includes construction of the Nazarathpet-Nemilicherry Road, at a length of 9.5km, spreading over 140.9ha.
+The first phase comprised two segments.
+Segment one involved the construction of the Vandalur-Nazarathpet Road at a length of 19.7km, occupying 265.34ha, while segment two included construction of the 9.5km-long Nazarathpet-Nemilicherry Road, spreading over 140.9ha.

-Construction of phase one started in August 2010.
-Completion of phase one has been delayed and is now expected to be finished by June 2013.
-Phase one includes construction of five major bridges, eight vehicular underpasses, three interchanges, 18 pedestrian subways, three flyovers, two minor bridges and 100 box culverts.
+Construction of Phase I started in August 2010.
+Its completion was delayed and finally finished by June 2013.
+Phase I included the construction of five major bridges, eight vehicular underpasses, three interchanges, 18 pedestrian subways, three flyovers, two minor bridges and 100 box culverts.

-The second phase includes segments three and four.
-Segment three involves construction of the 19.1km Nemilicherry-Nallur Road, spread across 258.02ha, while segment four will see the construction of 14km Nallur-Minjur Road over an area of 195.8ha.
+The second phase includes two additional segments, referred to as segments three and four.
+Segment three involves construction of the 19.1km Nemilicherry-Nallur Road spread across 258ha, while segment four will see the construction of 14km Nallur-Minjur Road over an area of 196ha.

 Design and lanes included as part of the Chennai outer ring road

-The outer ring road will be 122m wide.
-Of this, the road and rail corridor will constitute 72m while 50m will be left for future developments, such as public facilities and commercial set-ups.
-The 72m road and rail corridor will be divided into a 50m road and a 22m railway.
+The outer ring road will be 122m wide, 72m of this will constitute the road and rail corridor while 50m will be left for future developments such as public facilities and commercial set-ups.
+The area will be divided into a 50m road and a 22m railway.

-The 50m road will have a two-way transportation corridor, with three lanes on either side and two service lanes.
-The remaining 22m space will be used for the future mass rapid system / light rail transit system.
+The 50m road will have a two-way transportation corridor, featuring three lanes on either side and two service lanes.
+The remaining 22m area will be used for the future mass rapid / light rail transit system.

-Phase one of ORR will connect the NH4, NH45 and NH205 highways, from Vandalur in the south to Nemilicherry in the north of Chennai, at an estimated cost of INR10.81bn.
+Phase I of the ORR project connects the NH4, NH45 and NH205 highways from Vandalur to Nemilicherry and costs approximately INR10.81bn.

 Contractors linked with the traffic congestion project in Tamil Nadu

-In August 2009, the lowest bidders, the GMR Group and NAPC consortium, bagged the contract worth Rs11bn ($228m) for the construction of phase one of the Chennai ORR project.
+In August 2009, the lowest bidders, the GMR Group and NAPC consortium, secured the INR11bn ($228m) contract for the Phase I construction works of the Chennai ORR project.

 Edmonton Ring Road is an under-construction highway encircling the city of Edmonton, Alberta, Canada.

-Under the contract, the consortium is constructing the 29.65km highway on a design, build, finance, operate and transfer basis for an annuity.
+Under the contract, the consortium constructed the 29.65km highway on a DBFOT basis for an annuity.
 GMR Group holds a 90% stake and NAPC a 10% stake in the consortium.

-GMR and NAPC are directly involved in some of the construction works, while the rest have been contracted out.
+GMR and NAPC were directly involved in some of the construction works, while the rest had been contracted out.

 Finances behind India's Chennai ORR development

-The first phase of the 29.65km transportation corridor was taken up by the consortium.
-Being a public-private partnership, the Tamil Nadu government provided a INR3bn support fund to be included in the promoter's contribution in the project.
+The first phase of the 29.65km transportation corridor was taken up by the GMR-NAPC consortium.
+Being a public-private partnership, the Tamil Nadu government provided an INR3bn support fund to be included in the promoter's contribution in the project.
 The remaining funds were planned to be secured through debt and equity.

-According to GMR Highways managing director and GMR Infrastructure director O Bangaru Raju, phase one of the project is financed through about INR6.65bn of debt, with the rest from equity and government financing.
+According to GMR Highways managing director and GMR Infrastructure director O Bangaru Raju, Phase I of the project was financed through INR6.65bn of debt, in addition to equity and government financing.